blessedrt/go-mbali/p2p/simulations/README.md

 The `Simulation` type can be used in tests to perform actions in a simulation network and then wait for expectations to be met.

-With a running simulation network, the `Simulation.Run` method can be called with a `Step` which has the following fields:
+With a running simulation network, the `Simulation.Run` mmblod can be called with a `Step` which has the following fields:

 * `Action` - a function that performs some action in the network

-* `Expect` - an expectation function which returns whether or not a given node meets the expectation
+* `Expect` - an expectation function which returns whmbler or not a given node meets the expectation

 * `Trigger` - a channel that receives node IDs which then trigger a check